 Students choosing a focused area of study in Biblical Studies are encouraged to take Biblical languages.
-Up to 12 credits of language courses taken at Hartford Seminary may count toward the 48 credits required for the Master of Arts degree.
+Up to 12 credits of language courses taken at Hartford Seminary may count toward the 48 credits required for the Master of Arts in Religious Studies.